Skip to Content

 There are lots of great places–both hotels and B&Bs–to stay both in the city center and in nearby neighborhoods.
 For even more options and reviews, take a look at more of our accommodations recommendations in Brussels.

 Art de Séjour– In the heart of the city, Art de Séjour is an exceptional bed and breakfast offering personalized service from an owner who is invested in helping his guests have a great trip.
-Set in a renovated 19th-century townhouse, Art de Séjour has spacious rooms with wifi, satellite TV, and a Nespresso machine.
+Set in a renovated 19th-century townhouse, it has spacious rooms with wifi, satellite TV, and a Nespresso machine.

 Warwick Brussels–Three blocks from Grand Place and only two blocks from the central train station, the Warwick is close to the main attractions but just far enough away to keep noise to a minimum.
-One of the best hotels in Brussels, the Warwick offers high-end amenities like a fitness center and sauna, three on-site restaurants, and even butler service.
+Its offers high-end amenities like a fitness center and sauna, three on-site restaurants, and even butler service.

 Maison Flagey – In the trendy Ixelles neighborhood, you’ll find many historic Art Deco buildings.
 One such building from 1906 is home to Maison Flagey, a comfortable B&B offering modern amenities in this classic setting.
 Breakfast and wifi are included in your stay.